 Day to day be sensitive and aware of how you and your group are being perceived by those around you.
 Be alert to where you are, sensitive when taking photos, aware of how much noise we are making, careful of how you are dressed.
 Everyone wants to have the best time possible in Africa and there are plenty of chances to have a trip of a lifetime.
-Do please note excessive noise, obscenities and inappropriate behaviour cannot be tolerated - we need to show respect for the places we visit and the people we meet enroute.
+Do please note excessive noise, obscenities and inappropriate behaviour cannot be tolerated.
 It can embarrass other members of the group and seriously upset those around us, particularly in campsites and restaurants.
-You will get more out of your trip if you are responsive, discrete and sensitive to the world around you.
+Be responsive and sensitive to the world around you.

 Be particularly alert to the impact of excessive drinking as you travel.
 Alcohol abuse will put your health at risk, particularly in malarial zones.
-For safety reasons we insist that alcohol is not drunk on the trucks.
+Please note alcohol is not to be drunk on the trucks.

-There is also a strict no smoking rule onboard the trucks, and no-smoking areas will be set up for meal times.
+There is also a strict no smoking rule onboard the trucks, and no-smoking areas will be set up for during meal times.